 Since the inception of my original research in my first-degree thesis, I have always been interested in abstract and applied models of interactive behavior.
 I adopt and improve on the mathematical language of game theory to put forward and analyze solutions and equilibrium concepts justified by an epistemic or learning foundation, such as different versions of rationalizability and self-confirming (conjectural) equilibrium.
 I innovate the traditional game theoretic framework in different but related ways.
 For example, I allow for several forms of belief-dependent utility to incorporate psychological aspects in game theory.
 This requires to re-think how situations of strategic interactions (games) are represented with a formal mathematical language, because aspects that are neglected in the traditional approach become relevant (e.g. the information of inactive players), and equivalences that were taken for granted are not necessarily valid.
 Although I lean on the more conceptual aspects of theory, I also do some applied theory and theory-driven experiments.

-I teach game theory to graduate (master) and PhD students.
+I teach game theory to graduate (MSc) students and PhD students.
 I have also been teaching advanced undergraduate microeconomics, and experimental economics and psychology.

-My teaching principles are that I want to make my students master the mathematical language necessary to a rigorous understanding of theory, and I want them to adopt a critical attitude toward the received theory.
+My teaching principles are that I want to make my students master the mathematical language necessary to attain a rigorous understanding of theory, and I want them to adopt a critical attitude toward the received theory.
 I teach standard concepts because they are necessary to understand how game theory is applied in economics and other social sciences.
-But I also question their justification and teach non-standard concept for which I can provide a justification.
-To the best of my knowledge, some of these concepts (such as self-confirming equilibrium and rationalizability in sequential games and in games of incomplete information) are not explained in any published textbook (they are instead explained in the textbook I am completing, which I use in my courses).
+But I also question their justifications and teach non-standard concepts for which I can provide rigorous justifications.
+To the best of my knowledge, some of these concepts (such as self-confirming equilibrium and rationalizability in sequential games and in games with incomplete information) are not explained in any published textbook.
+They are instead explained in the textbook I am completing, which I use in my courses.